Word Meanings - REGENERATE - Book Publishers vocabulary database

 More than once; again and again; indefinitely. - RENOVATE

 To make over again; to restore to freshness or vigor; to renew.
 All nature feels the reniovating force Of winter.
 Thomson. (more info) renovare;pref. re- re- + novare to make new, fr. novus new.
-See New, - AMELIORATE
+See New, - CORRECTLY

 One who corrupts, or who upholds corruption.
 Sydney Smith. - CORRUPTIBLE